|

 This magazine website features a thermal management buyers guide and thermal management design articles. view »

-This free monthly e-newsletter presents innovative design techniques and solutions for power conversion, in-depth reporting on power components, and articles on career opportunities for engineers specializing in power electronics. view »
+This free monthly e-newsletter presents innovative design techniques and solutions for power conversion, in-depth reporting on power components, news about industry events and more. view »

 The PELS site offers details on IEEE standards-related activities, conferences, and workshops related to power electronics.
 Also found here are contacts for local PELS chapters and recipients of PELS honors.
 The PELS newsletter is available online at http://ieee-pels.org/publications/newsletter. view »